Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-In short, a toilet flange serves two important functions.
+In short, a toilet flange serves two essential functions.
 Firstly, it secures the toilet bowl to the bathroom floor, which prevents it from wobbling and leaking whenever you use it.
 Secondly, it connects to the drain pipe so the waste can be carried away from the bathroom.

 Different Types of Toilet Flanges